CPUjoker303/netlify2.0/content/posts/10-best-amd-fx-processor-for-gaming-2020-november-2020.md

 The AMD FX 8120 Bulldozer architecture Designed processor comes with 3.1 GHz overclocking operating frequency which provides you with great performance in budget rate.
 The CPU 32nm die shrink provides you with smooth performance.
 The overclocking capabilities are great, and you can easily overclock this CPU and can boost speed and performance.

 The stock fan also comes with this AMD FX 8120 processor which is quite loud but stays cool.
 This budget gaming processor socket type is AM3+.
 The Fx 8120 can easily overclock up to 4.2 GHz or higher with after-market cooling.
 The CPU is 8 core processor and comes with AMD Turbo CORE Technology.
 The cache memory of FX 8120 is 16 Mb ( 8MB L2 Cache and 8MB L3 Cache).
-The AMD FX-8120 Zambezi Processor specs are below:

 The processor is providing great multitasking setups and providing good performance.
 This inexpensive processor is able to deliver dynamic core performance.
-Overall the CPU is good for performance.
+Overall It is Best Amd Fx Processor For Gaming.

 #### Specifications